 Close to Ascot, this country house hotel, with its pretty terraces and outdoor seating areas set amid the vast grounds (240 acres in all) couldn’t be more conducive to social distancing and all the necessary health and safety measures have been put in place to ensure you have a stress-free break.

 So, if you’re nervous about travelling too far but are in need of a change of scene, I’d recommend you slip away to Coworth Park for a few days.
 It looks spectacular at this time of year with its wildflower garden in full bloom.
 Even though you have Windsor Great Park and Virginia Water on your doorstep, with such a colourful spectacle of nature and the delicious scents of summer within the hotel grounds, you may not want to venture out.
-This is the English countryside at its best and you can enjoy the experience right through until the autumn.
+This is the English countryside at its best.

 While Coworth Park is a quintessentially English country hotel, it has managed to get the balance between traditional and modern just right, without trying too hard.
 The design is contemporary – with a nod to the mansion’s equestrian heritage – it’s the only hotel in the UK that owns polo fields (managed by Guards Polo Club) – with references throughout the hotel from horse artwork to the horseshoe-embroidered bedlinen.